simon-ritchie/apysc/docs_src/source/for.md

 ## See also

 - [Each branch instruction class scope variables reverting setting](branch_instruction_variables_reverting_setting.md)
-  - Notes: the `For` class also has the same arguments and behaves as the same way.
+  - Notes: the `For` class also has the same arguments and behaves in the same way.